Looking for a natural wasp killer that won’t hurt you in the process? I’ve got your solution!

-Long pants and a hoodie on a 95-degree day?
+Long pants and a hoodie sweatshirt on a 95-degree day?

-You bet, if you’re trying to get rid of bees.
+You bet, if you’re trying to get rid of bees (just remember not to nab honeybees!).

 At least, we thought we were trying to get rid of bees, which is what we call everything that buzzes and threatens to sting, but really it’s most likely that we were aiming to get rid of a wasp nest.

-Last summer we noticed a softball-sized wasp nest above our garage door, with plenty of angry wasps swarming around.
-My husband wanted to go buy some wasp spray, and he even tried but was a half hour too late for the local hardware store’s small-town closing time.
+He tried to buy some toxic wasp spray too, but he was a half hour late for the local hardware store’s small-town closing time.

 Providence, I thought.